ryee-dev/RoR-summoner-stats/README.md

-# Reeg of Regends Summoner Rookup
+# Reeg of Regends Summoner Rook-Up

 ## Description
 This simple web application allows users to search a summoner's name and view the inputted summoner's recent match history and respective match stats.